HyeonBell/Tool/frida-script/README.md

 -----

 ## 2. full_thread_stack_trace.js
-- Trace method call stack you want by exception handling.
+- Trace thread you want with exception handling.
 - This code used Java.cast().
 It's to using for tracing value of return like java.util.HashMap

 Usage